xiaoxianyu-office/mm/Troubleshooting/Troubleshooting.md

 If you are having problems with a feature, see if you can find it down below: by following the associated link, you will land on a page that gives you a step-by-step guide as to how to troubleshoot your issue.
 If you still cannot solve your issue, consider asking for help over our [discord]

 ## General Guidelines
+##### Creative Mode
-- Never test in creative for whatever reason.
+Never test in creative for whatever reason.
 It will break most things.
 Test in survival mode instead.

 ## Specific Features
 - [RandomSpawns](./RandomSpawns)